paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-07-30T00:02:48+01:00
   url: http://iampaulburgess.co.uk/
   content: |
-    Yo Paul - this is Paul Burgess, we shared karaoke japery a couple of weeks ago... just dropping you a note to say your flickr icon is in full effect on my new lil project: <http://colorsuckr.com>
+    Yo Paul - this is Paul Burgess, we shared karaoke japery a couple of weeks ago… just dropping you a note to say your flickr icon is in full effect on my new lil project: <http://colorsuckr.com>

     Stay cool